garrandall/popular-music-data/tracks/third-rock-from-the-sun-joe-diffie.md

 Waitress calls the cops says she saw it all swears a giant alien has landed at the mall
-Cops ring up the mayor says there's panic in the street, hate to wake you up but we cant find the chief, mayor says use your head, if he ain't in his car he's hiding from his wife, down at Smokey's bar
+Cops ring up the mayor says there's panic in the street, hate to wake you up but we can't find the chief, mayor says use your head, if he ain't in his car he's hiding from his wife, down at Smokey's bar